Miami & West Palm Beach

 Book the Blue Monster well ahead for peak season (January-March)

-dynamic pricing means that waiting costs money as well as availability; the $566 floor can jump to $695 at peak demand.
+dynamic pricing means that waiting costs money as well as availability; The $566 floor can jump to $695 at peak demand.

 2. 2